ad-freiburg/elevant/README.md

     python3 evaluate_linking_results.py <path_to_linking_result_file>

-This will print precision, recall and F1 scores and create two new files where the `linked_articles.jsonl` file extension is replaced by `.eval_cases.jsonl` and `.eval_results.json` respectively.
+This will print precision, recall and F1 scores and create two new files where the `.linked_articles.jsonl` file extension is replaced by `.eval_cases.jsonl` and `.eval_results.json` respectively.
 For example

     python3 evaluate_linking_results.py evaluation-results/baseline/baseline.kore50.linked_articles.jsonl